mvdbent/Search-Scripts-In-Jamf/README.md

+# New

+Powershell version if you want to test from a windows computer.
+This Powershell version does not support passing the searched string as an argument, you will have to enter it at script execution (and if you hit enter, python is the default).

 # Search-Scripts-In-Jamf

 This script is designed to search for a string in all the scripts and or extension attributes in your Jamf Pro instance.
 It will use the Jamf Pro Classic API to get the list of scripts and iterate through all of them to find the string you’re looking for.
 The result will show the number of scripts or extension attributes (or both if you use the combined script) containing the string but also for each script the lines and the URL and ID of the element in Jamf Pro.